Callum-Halton/pointillism/NOTES.md

     confusing.
 To keep the files clear of trailing whitespace, install the Sublime Text package called [Highlight Trailing Whitespace][3].

+## 2021-03-22 - from Duncan

+  * You committed two large JPEG files to the repo; not good. `git status` would have shown you that you were about to commit these, and after `git add` they would have shown up as green on `git status`, ready to be committed.
+After grabbing copies of them (so I can use them as source images), I removed them from the repo using `git rm ...`.
+I can provide copies of them if the git pull removed them for you.
+It's important to review and revise what you commit, using `git status` and `git diff`.
+  * Added `*.jpg` into the .gitignore file so that git ignores all `.jpg` files.
+    Note that `.gitignore` already included `*.jpeg`.
+  * Added a folder called `input` to put input images into.
+Note that it's good to name folders that will be manipulated on the command line without spaces in them.
+So `input-images` is better than `input images`.
+  * Added `.gitkeep` files to both the `input` and `output` folders.
+Git does not explicitly track and commit folders.
+It tracks folders only so far as they are needed to track files.
+By putting the empty `.gitkeep` files in these folders, it forces git to track these folders.
+So when you pull, you will see these two folders appear.
+You should move your input images into the `input` folder.

 [1]: https://google.github.io/styleguide/pyguide.html
 [2]: https://stackoverflow.com/a/25901060
 [3]: https://packagecontrol.io/packages/Highlight%20Trailing%20Whitespace